 Small Work, Real Dignity.
 Human-scale income.

-Microenterprises are not about scaling fast or chasing profit.
+Microenterprise are not about scaling fast or chasing profit.

 They are about people finding a way to stand again — through small, real work that fits who they are and where they are.